kantarsifo/SifoInternetAndroidSDK/README.md

 - **Hybrid app - how do I integrate the framework?**
 First you have to check if pages shown in web view already are tagged with Codigo scripts (contact Kantar Sifo regarding this).
 Then you need only to invoke **activateCookies**() on the framework instance.
 - **How does Framework sync with Sifo Internet app?**
-If the device has the Sifo Internet app installed and is logged in, Sifo Internet writes panelist cookies as a json file to the internal storage, which is read by the framework.
+If the device has the Sifo Internet app installed and is logged in,the SDK communicates with the Sifo Internet app to get the cookies.
 - **Do I need to grant permissions to the framework to read files?**
 No, there is no need to explicitly grant permission.
 - **Web TV / streaming - how shall we implement that?**